University societies – what are they, how can you join them and why should you get involved?

 Make friends, have fun and even potentially give your CV a boost – there’s lots to love about university societies

 And if you can’t find any societies that fit your particular niche, you could always consider starting your own instead – Jane Austen balloon art appreciation society, anyone?

 How to join a societyFirst things first, you’ll need to decide which society you want to join – and you’re likely to have loads of options to choose from.

 Most universities run Freshers’ events where societies can set up stalls to attract new members.
 You’ll be able to wander around browsing the stalls and chatting to current members to get a feel for which societies interest you.

 Your university’s societies should also be listed on your students’ union website.
-You could either search for the specific society you’re interested in or, if you’re not exactly sure what you’re looking for, scroll through and see if anything catches your eye.
+You could either search for the specific society you’re interested in or scroll through and see if anything catches your eye.